- What lead you to tattoo? Was it direct, or a sidestep? I went to art school and moved to NYC with the plan of being a comic artist.

 I started making small amounts of money in the last half of my apprenticeship, which only lasted for a little over a year.

-You said some people trusted you to branch out earlier on, did you do a mixture of exploration and flash, while you refined your technique and style?
+- You said some people trusted you to branch out earlier on, did you do a mixture of exploration and flash, while you refine your technique and style?
 I know I did, just wondering if it was the same journey.

-I remember early on your stuff looked heavy influenced by Tommy Lee Wendtner.
-He even referred to you as his “mini me”, but it’s developed by leaps and bounds.
-It’s way different now, having transformed into it’s current amazingly unique look.
+- I remember early on your stuff looked heavily influenced by Tommy Lee Wendtner.
+He even referred to you as his “mini-me”, but it’s developed by leaps and bounds.
+It’s way different now, having transformed into its current amazingly unique look.
 What helped prompt that?

 I definitely used his work for inspiration and as a standard of quality during my early years.
 After a while I became aware that it was very similar and I knew I had to grow in my own direction more so I stopped looking at his pieces as much.